mooxphp/moox/packages/builder/DEVLOG.md

 ## Todo

+- [ ] Config (Tabs etc.) and translations are generated, not tested (may be not wired correctly)

-- [ ] Need to generate config and translations for Entities depending on the Context, Templates and Generators and Config are prepared
+- [ ] Need to generate Tabs, Taxonomy and Relations partials, may already work partially

 - [ ] Need to change the installer to scan for installable plugins, done in builder itself and the template, not tested yet

-- [ ] Need to generate Tabs, Taxonomy and Relations ... stubs prepared

 - [ ] The create command is not as described in README